 - 1 can (15 oz.) low sodium black beans

 What's your favorite way to enjoy beans and rice?

-- In a large measuring cup, stir broth, lime juice and spices together.
+- In a large measuring cup, stir enchilada sauce, lime juice and spices together.

 - In a stock pot, heat oil over medium heat.
 Add rice and garlic and saute for about two minutes.

-- Stir in broth mixture, bring just to a boil, cover and simmer for 20 minutes.
+- Stir in liquid mixture, bring just to a boil, cover and simmer for 20 minutes, stirring occasionally.